Orange stars

 Side effects of antiretroviral medications

-Side effects of combinations of antiretroviral medications may be unpleasant and serious.
+Side effects of cART may be unpleasant and serious.
 However, doctors can prevent many serious problems (such as anemia, hepatitis, kidney problems, and pancreatitis) by regularly examining the person and doing blood tests.
-The blood tests can detect side effects before they become serious and enable doctors to change antiretroviral medications when needed.
-For most people, doctors can find a combination of medications with minimal side effects.
+The blood tests can detect some side effects before they cause symptoms and enable doctors to change ART when needed.
+For most people, doctors can create an ART regimen that causes minimal side effects.

 Metabolism of fats may be disturbed, probably primarily by protease inhibitors.
 The following may result:

-• The body become less sensitive to insulin's effects (called insulin resistance)
+• The body becomes less sensitive to the effects of insulin (called insulin resistance).

-• Blood levels of cholesterol and triglycerides (2 types of fat in the blood) are increased.
+• Blood levels of cholesterol and triglycerides (2 types of fat in the blood) and glucose are increased.

 Mitochondria (structures within cells that generate energy) can be damaged when certain nucleoside reverse transcriptase inhibitors are used.
-Side effects include anemia, foot pain caused by nerve damage (neuropathy), liver damage that occasionally progresses to severe liver failure, and heart damage that can result in heart failure.
+Side effects include anemia, foot pain caused by nerve damage (neuropathy), and liver damage that occasionally progresses to severe liver failure.
 Individual medications differ in their tendency to cause these problems.

 Bone density may decrease when cART is used, resulting in osteopenia or osteoporosis.
 Most people with these disorders do not have any symptoms, but they are at higher risk of fracturing a bone.

-• Paradoxical IRIS, which refers to the worsening of symptoms of an infection that doctors have already diagnosed
+• Paradoxical IRIS: Worsening of symptoms of an infection that doctors have already diagnosed

-• Unmasked IRIS, which refers to the first appearance of symptoms of an infection that doctors had not previously diagnosed
+• Unmasked IRIS: First appearance of symptoms of an infection that doctors had not previously diagnosed

 Interactions with antiretroviral medications

-Drug interactions between antiretroviral medications and other medications or between 2 antiretroviral medications can occur.
+Drug interactions between antiretroviral medications and other medications or between 2 or more antiretroviral medications can occur.
 Thus, people should make sure their doctor knows all the medications they are taking.

 Interactions between antiretroviral medications may increase or decrease the effectiveness of the medications.